The Origins of Creativity

 Thoughts Without A Thinker: Psychotherapy from a Buddhist Perspective

 "The line between psychology and spirituality has blurred, as clinicians, their patients, and religious seekers explore new perspectives on the self.
 A landmark contribution to the field of psychoanalysis, Thoughts Without a Thinker describes the unique psychological contributions offered by the teachings of Buddhism."
-A timeless work that is worth reading and rereading.
+An thoughtful work that’s worth reading and rereading.

 The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present